 Bishop Michael is the diocesan bishop, whose seat is at Lichfield Cathedral, while the diocese's three episcopal areas are overseen by the Bishops of Shrewsbury, Stafford and Wolverhampton.

-Lichfield Diocese enjoys missionary partnerships with the Dioceses of Kuching, West Malaysia and Singapore, the Diocese of Qu’Appelle in Saskatchewan, Canada; the Diocese of Matlosane in South Africa; and the The Evangelical Lutheran Church of Northern Germany (Nordkirche) in north-east Germany.
+Lichfield Diocese enjoys missionary partnerships with the Diocese of Qu’Appelle in Saskatchewan, Canada; the Diocese of Matlosane in South Africa; and the The Evangelical Lutheran Church of Northern Germany (Nordkirche) in north-east Germany.

 The maquette of St Chad seen in the image above has been created by Lichfield Cathedral's Artist in Residence, Peter Walker